Alaneel/SC4021/README.md

 - Interactive word clouds
 - Filtering by sentiment, date, source, topics, and entities

+## X API Usage and Limits

+When using the X API for data collection, be aware of the following:

+1. **Rate Limits**: X API has rate limits that restrict the number of requests you can make in a certain time period (typically 300-900 requests per 15-minute window depending on your access level).

+2. **Access Tiers**: X offers different access tiers (Essential, Elevated, Academic) that determine your rate limits and data access.
+Check your Developer Portal for your current access level.

+3. **Search Limitations**: The standard search API only returns tweets from the past 7 days.
+Historical data requires Academic Access.

+4. **Content Filtering**: Some content may be filtered by X's own algorithms.

+The crawler includes automatic rate limit handling with backoff strategies to prevent API lockouts.

 ## Development

 ### Adding New Data Sources

-To add a new data source, create a new crawler in the `crawler` module following the pattern established by `reddit_crawler.py`.
+To add a new data source, create a new crawler in the `crawler` module following the pattern established by `x_crawler.py`.

 ### Extending Classification